withastro/astro/.changeset/chatty-planes-bathe.md

 'astro': minor
 ---

 The fallback Svelte preprocessor will only be applied if a custom `preprocess` option is not passed to the `svelte()` integration option, or in the `svelte.config.js` file.

-This allows Svelte autocompletion with preprocessors to work correctly by setting up `svelte.config.js` with:
+To support IDE autocompletion, or if you're migrating from `@astrojs/svelte` v1, you can create a `svelte.config.js` file with:

 ```js
 import { vitePreprocess } from '@astrojs/svelte';